AMA-Labs/odc-deployment-platform/README.md

 `make <env-prefix>-full-init`

 Where `<env-prefix>` is the prefix for the environment, like `drone-paper` for the IGARSS 2021 drone data ODC pipeline paper (titled "An End-to-end Pipeline for Acquiring, Processing, and Importing UAS Data for Use in the Open Data Cube (ODC)").
 You can examine the `Makefile` for available environments.
+Currently they are:

+* `drone-paper`

+So for example, `make drone-paper-full-init` will deploy the drone environment.

 This may take a few minutes.
 Most of this time is spent restoring the index database.